worree133/Labelme-for-Auto-Human-Segmentation/README.md

 ## Description

 HS-Labelme is a graphical image annotation tool based on [labelme](https://github.com/wkentaro/labelme).
 It supports some AI-assisted labeling features for human segmentation.
-All the functions support Undo with Ctrl+Z
-It is written in Python and uses Qt for its graphical interface.
+All the functions support Undo with Ctrl+Z. It is written in Python and uses Qt for its graphical interface.
 <br />

 <i>The first function "Model: P3M-Net" can label the human automatically.<br /></i>